A. The costs for 2014-2015 are:

 The Tuition Exchange award at Bucknell University is a minimum of $32,500 for the 2014-15 academic year.
 Tuition Exchange for students participating in Bucknell sponsored off-campus programs led by Bucknell faculty (known as the "Bucknell in" programs) will also be valued at $32,500.
 Tuition Exchange for non-Bucknell off-campus programs will be valued at 30 percent of Bucknell tuition.

 For Admissions related information regarding how Bucknell University administers its Tuition Exchange program, contact Mark D. Davies, Assistant Vice President of Enrollment Planning and Director of Partnerships, at firstname.lastname@example.org or Holly D. Gauger, Administrative Assistant, at email@example.com or 570-577-1366.
 For questions regarding the submittal or processing of a Tuition Exchange application, please contact Kelley Adams-Verge, Tuition Exchange Officer, Human Resources, at 570-577-1340 or firstname.lastname@example.org.

-Yes, we do.
+A. Yes, we do.
 The Yellow Ribbon GI Education Enhancement Program (Yellow Ribbon Program) is a provision of the Post-9/11 Veterans Educational Assistance Act of 2008.
-This program allows institutions of higher education, in the United States, to voluntarily enter into an agreement with the Department of Veterans Affairs (VA) to fund tuition expenses that exceed the VA cap for private schools.
+This program allows institutions of higher education in the United States to enter voluntarily into an agreement with the Department of Veterans Affairs (VA) to fund tuition expenses that exceed the VA cap for private schools.

 Once a student has been selected to participate in the Yellow Ribbon Program at Bucknell University, the student will remain eligible as long as each of the following has been met: Bucknell continues to participate in the Yellow Ribbon Program, the student remains in good academic standing, and the student has remaining VA entitlement.